juvu/DayTrade-SwingTrade/TradingTechniques.md

 	* User previous days stock behaviour

 ## First Red Day
-* Stock has been going up for days
+- [ ] Stock has been going up for days
-* The previous day does not have to be red, but must
+- [ ] The previous day does not have to be red, but must have
-	* Failed morning spike
+	- [ ] Failed morning spike
-	* Closed weak
+	- [ ] Closed weak
-*
+- [ ] The price point from current price to half

 ## Getting Started
 ### Info